Hudsn/morph/language.md

     - all values are `truthey` **except for the 'zero' time value equal to January 1, year 1, 00:00:00 UTC**
 - NULL
     - a non-value; empty, like my soul when writing documentation, expressed as a keyword `NULL` or `null`
     - commonly encountered when referencing variables that don't exist.
-For example: `src.doesnt_exist` would return `NULL`
+For example: `@in.doesnt_exist` would return `NULL`
     - always `falsey`